jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 [Repealed]

 ### 21D Calculating amount of adjustment
-(1) If a percentage difference arises for an adjustment period, a registered person must make a positive or negative adjustment for the period of an amount calculated using the formula—full input tax deduction × percentage difference
+(1) If a percentage difference arises for an adjustment period, a registered person must make a positive or negative adjustment for the period of an amount calculated using the formula—full input tax deduction × percentage difference.
 (2) In the formula,—
-  (a) full input tax deduction is the total amount of input tax on the supply, including any nominal GST component chargeable under section 20(3J)(a)(i):
+  (a) full input tax deduction is the total amount of input tax on the supply, including any nominal GST component chargeable under section 20(3J)﻿(a)﻿(i):
-  (b) percentage difference has the meaning set out in section 21G(1)(c).
+  (b) percentage difference has the meaning set out in section 21G(1)﻿(c).
-(3) For the purposes of subsection (1) and section 20G,— (a) if the adjustment is positive and the percentage actual use is more than the person's percentage intended use or previous actual use, as applicable, the person is entitled to an additional deduction under section 20(3)(e) or (hb), as applicable:
+(3) For the purposes of subsection (1) and section 20G,— (a) if the adjustment is positive and the percentage actual use is more than the person's percentage intended use or previous actual use, as applicable, the person is entitled to an additional deduction under section 20(3)﻿(e) or (hb), as applicable:
   (b) if the adjustment is negative and the percentage actual taxable use is less than the person's percentage intended use or previous actual use, as applicable, the person must treat the amount as a positive amount of output tax and account for it under section 21A.

 ### 21E Concurrent uses of land
 (1) This section applies when a registered person simultaneously uses the same area of land during an adjustment period for making concurrent taxable and non-taxable supplies.
 The percentages determined under this section apply for the purposes of sections 21A and 21G.
 (2) This section does not apply if the Commissioner agrees that the registered person may use another calculation method.
-(3) The extent to which the land is used for making taxable supplies is calculated as a percentage using the formula—Formulaconsideration for taxable supply× 100total consideration for supply
+(3) The extent to which the land is used for making taxable supplies is calculated as a percentage using the formula—(consideration for taxable supply ÷ total consideration for supply) × 100.
 (4) In the formula in subsection (3),—
   (a) consideration for taxable supply is,—
     (i) on a disposal of the land in the adjustment period, the amount paid or payable; or